BU-Spark/ds-boston-bpda-br-census/Team 3 Project Deliverable/Deliverable 4.md

 * Use Jupyter Notebook to regenerate graphs.
 Cells run in sequence and make sure the required dependences are installed properly.

-* The column and row index in the cdv file must be matched.s
+* The column and row index in the cdv file must be matched.

 * To generate graph with different sort order, change the ```sort_by``` parameter and re-run the cell.